Harlene Hayne: Career

 She served on the Academic Council of the Royal Society of New Zealand, the Marsden Fund Council, and the New Zealand National Science Panel.
 She is an associate editor of Psychological Review and of the New Zealand Journal of Psychology.

 Hayne is a leading researcher in memory development in infants, children, adolescents and adults and her work has been cited in legal proceedings both nationally and internationally.

-During Hayne’s tenure as Vice-Chancellor, staff numbers (FTE) increased from 3,749 in 2011 to 4,154 in 2020, her last full year as Vice-Chancellor.
-Over the same period, student numbers decreased from 19,568 (EFTS) to 18,722, partly attributed to the introduction of an enrolment limitation system aimed at slowing growth and “giving priority to higher calibre students”.
-Hayne prioritised student support and wellbeing and undertook several initiatives to rein in the University’s notorious student drinking culture.
+During Hayne's tenure as Vice-Chancellor, staff numbers (FTE) increased from 3,749 in 2011 to 4,154 in 2020, her last full year as Vice-Chancellor.
+Over the same period, student numbers decreased from 19,568 (EFTS) to 18,722, partly attributed to the introduction of an enrolment limitation system aimed at slowing growth and "giving priority to higher calibre students".
+Hayne prioritised student support and wellbeing and undertook several initiatives to rein in the university's notorious student drinking culture.
 Māori enrolments increased significantly during her term including in the medical programme.
-She was close to her students and thanked them on her departure, writing ‘My life has been made so much richer by knowing you”.
-The University's operating revenue increased from $592 million to $756 million during her tenure and net assets increased from $1.6 billion to $2.5 billion.
+She was close to her students and thanked them on her departure, writing 'My life has been made so much richer by knowing you".
+The university's operating revenue increased from $592 million to $756 million during her tenure and net assets increased from $1.6 billion to $2.5 billion.
 Several major capital projects were completed including a refurbished library building and new buildings for music, theatre and performing arts, dentistry, and the Christchurch School of Medicine following significant damage from the Christchurch earthquake.

-Hayne's tenure as vice-chancellor was associated with controversy regarding cuts to the university's humanities department.
-In 2017, she was accused of intimidating behaviour surrounding cuts to 16 full-time equivalent jobs in the department, and in 2018 following the decision to cut the Art History program.
+Hayne's tenure as vice-chancellor was associated with controversy regarding cuts to the university's humanities division.
+In 2017, she was accused of intimidating behaviour surrounding cuts to 16 full-time equivalent jobs in the division, and in 2018 following the decision to eliminate the entire Art History program.